masonfmatthews/rails_assignments/assignments/database_optimizations/README.md

 Once you pull down the application from GitHub, run `bundle install` and `rake db:migrate`, then follow the steps below.

-* Open your Mac's Activity Monitor, click on the "Memory" tab, and write down the numbers for "Memory Used," "Cache," and "Swap Used."
+1. Open your Mac's Activity Monitor, click on the "Memory" tab, and write down the numbers for "Memory Used," "Cache," and "Swap Used."
-* Run `rake db:seed`, but time it.
-Record the amount of time it takes for the seeds to run.
-* As the seeds near their end, write down the three numbers from Activity Monitor again.
+1. Run `rake db:seed`.
+When it is finished, it will tell you how long the process took (in seconds).
+Record the amount of time.
-* Turn on your server and open your browser.
+1. Turn on your server and open your browser.
-* Open Chrome's timeline in developer tools, then go to `localhost:3000`.
+1. Open Chrome's timeline in developer tools, then go to `localhost:3000`.
-* Determine how long it takes the index page to load.
+1. Determine how long it takes the index page to load.
 Record that time.
-* Reload the page again, but write down the three peak numbers from Activity Monitor.
+1. Reload the page again, but write down the three peak numbers from Activity Monitor.
-* Add appropriate indices to the data structure (via migrations).
+1. Add appropriate indices to the data structure (via migrations).
-* Record how long it takes to run the migrations that add indices.
+1. Record how long it takes to run the migrations that add indices.
-* Use Chrome's developer tools to determine how long it takes the index page to load.
+1. Use Chrome's developer tools to determine how long it takes the index page to load.
 Record that time.
-* Calculate your percent improvement in runtime.
+1. Calculate your percent improvement in runtime.
-* Examine the code that is run when the root path loads.
+1. Examine the code that is run when the root path loads.
 Modify the commands which access the database to make them more efficient.
-* Calculate your percent improvement in runtime.
+1. Calculate your percent improvement in runtime.
-* Once you have optimized your code as much as you think you can, drop the database, run `rake db:migrate`, and then time how long it takes to run `rake db:seed`.
+1. Once you have optimized your code as much as you think you can, drop the database, run `rake db:migrate`, and then time how long it takes to run `rake db:seed`.
 Was there an improvement or a worsening of runtime?
 By what percent and why?
-* Which is faster: (a) running `rake db:seed` without indices and then running a migration to add indices, or (b) adding indices during your initial `rake db:migrate`, then running `rake db:seed`?
+1. Which is faster: (a) running `rake db:seed` without indices and then running a migration to add indices, or (b) adding indices during your initial `rake db:migrate`, then running `rake db:seed`?

 You've done a good job of analyzing runtime, but now take a look at storage space: